MileHacker Logo

 Enduring Legacy

-Collioure's history is not solely military and political.
+Collioure's history is not solely military and civic.
 It has a deeply rooted fishing tradition, especially known for its anchovies.
 For hundreds of years, the town operated as a major center for anchovy preparation, a legacy that continues today with the Maison Roque, one of the last traditional anchovy curers.
 This industry molded the town's economy and daily life.
 The fishing boats in the harbor, though fewer today, stand for this enduring heritage.

 • The town proudly remembers this period with the Fauvist Trail, an open-air museum.